Home > Glass > Post Breakage Strength Testing for Point-fixed Laminated Glass

 Trosifol® Extra Strong

-At elevated temperature of 50°C, broken laminate construction with Standard PVB & Stiff PVB inter layers could not sustain their own self weight as they collapsed (Fig. 5 & Fig. 6) soon after breakage of both layers.
+At an elevated temperature of 50°C, broken laminate construction with Standard PVB & Stiff PVB inter layers could not sustain their own self weight as they collapsed (Fig. 5 & Fig. 6) soon after the breakage of both layers.
 Whereas, the laminate construction made with 0.89 mm SentryGlas® Ionoplast inter layer sustained a weight of 100 Kg for more than 30 minutes and collapsed when load was ramped up to 200 Kg.
 Similarly, 1.52 mm Ionomer laminate could sustain a load of 200 Kg for more than 30 minutes after breakage and collapsed when load was ramped up to 300 Kg.

 Fig.2: Test set-up before impact, installed in a climate chamber

 Fig.4: Collapsed Standard PVB laminate with 100Kg at +21°C

 Fig.5: Broken Standard PVB laminate collapsed at +50°C

 B. Deflection Measurements for Estimating Modulus of Broken Laminate